304 North Cardinal St.

 Around 38% of Australians live in an apartment or unit that’s four stories high or more.
 As such, they may not get the access to natural light that we might assume is necessary to grow healthy, happy indoor plants.
 But just because your house or apartment doesn’t get much access to sunlight doesn’t mean you can’t avail yourself of the joys and benefits of a home full of plants.
 Many plants have evolved over millennia to be tough cookies that can thrive in conditions that we might assume to be inhospitable.
-Whatever living space you call home, there’s a plant you can share it with.
+Whatever living space you call home, there’s a plant you can share it with, even with limited light.

 Here we’ll look at 10 beautiful plants that can thrive in low-light environments…

 We begin our list with a plant that’s aesthetically pleasing and very low maintenance.
 This charming fan palm boasts large, thick, blunt-tipped leaves that are wider than most other palm species.

 The Lady Palm bears rhizome-type offshoots, which eventually flourish into clusters of upright stems.
 As such, this plant is perfect for those who want to add a lush splash of greenery to their indoor space.
 Over time, the new stems are enveloped by thick fibres which eventually fall away to reveal bamboo-like trunks.
 This is why the Rhapis Excelsa is also commonly known as the Bamboo Palm.

 The Lady Palm is highly versatile and can grow in a great range of light environments.
 It is extremely slow-growing and adapts very well to being grown indoors in a pot.
 If you’re looking for a really low maintenance plant, buy an advanced specimen which will require less care than a younger plant.